 Use These Tips To Help You Make The Most Of Your Internship.

-- Focus on your communication skills, both written and verbal.
+Focus on your communication skills, both written and verbal.
 Proofread your written work carefully.
-When communicating wit your co-workers choose respectful, tactful, and professional language at all times.
+When communicating with your co-workers choose a respectful, tactful, and professional language at all times.

 In case of any emergencies, here are important phone numbers to have on hand.